rapidsai/cudf/docs/cudf/source/developer_guide/contributing_guide.md

 - `isort` must be configured per project to set which project is the "first party" project.

 Additionally, our use of `versioneer` means that each project must have a `setup.cfg`.
-As a result, we maintain both root and project-level `pyproject.toml` and `setup.cfg` files.
+As a result, we currently maintain both root and project-level `pyproject.toml` and `setup.cfg` files.

 For more information on how to use pre-commit hooks, see the code formatting section of the [overall contributing guide](https://github.com/rapidsai/cudf/blob/main/CONTRIBUTING.md#python--pre-commit-hooks).